darwaishx/Deep-Learning-With-Deep-Lens/3-SentimentAnalysis/2-IdentifyEmotions/README.md

 - Provide a name for the role: rekognizeEmotions
 - Choose 'Create role'

-## Create a lambda function to detect emotions
+## Create a Lambda function to Detect Emotions

 1. Go to Lambda Console at https://console.aws.amazon.com/lambda/home?region=us-east-1
 2. Click 'Create function'